satty-br/NidhoggCrypt/README.md

 ## Installation:

-To install NidhoggCrypt, follow the instructions in the installation guide provided in the repository.
+clone repo

 Usage:

-Launch the NidhoggCrypt reverse shell server, you can interact via console or endpoint.
+Launch the ngc.ppy reverse shell server, you can interact via console or endpoint.

-Launch the NidhoggCrypt_cli in target system.
+Launch the cli_ngc.py in target system.

-To download files, send the desired file URLs via the established connection.

 Security Considerations: